Fundamentals of Strategic Management

 Figure 0: Structure of the book

 Chapter 1 is introductory and seeks to present the basic fundamentals of what is understood by Strategic Management.
-It therefore defines the concept of strategy and the difference between the various levels: corporate, competitive and functional.
-The different phases of the process are also analysed by adopting a strictly rational approach to decision-making, and certain considerations regarding the actual field of Strategic Management are also provided.
+It therefore defines the concept of strategy and other related matters, and considers the various levels involved: corporate, competitive and functional.
+The phases of the process are also analysed by adopting a strictly rational approach to decision-making, and certain considerations regarding the actual field of Strategic Management are also provided.

-Following this introduction, the text addresses Strategic Analysis, with the first part (Chapter 2) considering the matter of identifying a firm’s objectives.
-The first issue raised focuses on who establishes these objectives, as regards the existence of other stakeholders, especially managers, as opposed to shareholders, and the ability the latter have to control them.
+Following this presentation, the text addresses Strategic Analysis, with the first part (Chapter 2) considering the matter of identifying a firm’s future direction (vision, mission, and strategic goals) and the different ways measuring its performance (through criteria of profitability or value creation).
+This is followed by an analysis of stakeholders, especially managers, as opposed to shareholders, and the ability the latter have to control them.
 This is an area referred to as corporate governance.
-The section places particular importance on the concepts of mission, vision and strategic objectives for the identification of general guidelines for a firm’s operations.
 The chapter concludes by considering the corporate values expressed by the assumption of principles of corporate social responsibility and ethical conduct.

 Strategic Analysis contains a further two parts: environmental and internal analysis.
 Environmental analysis (Chapter 3) investigates all those factors in the environment that affect a firm’s operations.
 In turn, regarding this external analysis, a distinction is usually drawn between the general and competitive environments.
 The former studies the factors that, from a generic point of view, influence managers’ behaviour, and techniques such as the environment’s strategic profile and industrial districts will be considered.
-The latter, the competitive environment, focuses on the type of business the firm pursues, and to do so it will use Porter's five-forces analysis, industry segmentation and an analysis of competitors.
+The latter, the competitive environment, focuses on the type of business the firm pursues, and to do so it will use Porter's five-forces analysis and the industry segmentation analysis.

-Internal analysis (Chapter 4) tackles those factors that are specific to the firm and, therefore, within its decision-making powers.
-There are different instruments of analysis depending on which the company’s internal situation is revealed, such as: its identity, strategic profile, the value chain, and the SWOT analysis.
-Note should be taken of the importance that needs to be given in this field to the analysis of resources and capabilities, as a theory explaining why different firms operating in the same industry have different competitive advantages.
+Internal analysis (Chapter 4) tackles those factors specific to the firm, and therefore within its decision-making powers.
+There are different instruments of analysis that shed light on the company’s internal situation, such as its identity, strategic profile, the value chain, and the SWOT analysis.
+Note should be taken of the importance that needs to be given to the analysis of resources and capabilities, as a theory explaining why different firms operating in the same industry have different competitive advantages.

 As mentioned earlier, the purpose of this entire first part is to identify the opportunities and threats the environment poses for the firm’s operations, as well as the strengths and weaknesses it has.
 The foundations are thus laid for the establishment of different strategies.